 a.
 All screen doors that are visible to the street and/or Master Association Property, with the exception of retractable screens, must be approved by the DRC.
 Retractable screen door frames shall match the existing color scheme.
 Submit the specification with a photo for DRC consideration.

-72

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

 13. Screen Doors and Security Bars:

 All screen doors, other than those provided as standard with sliding glass doors, must be reviewed by the DRC.
 Exterior security doors, security screens over windows (swing and roll down), and bars are prohibited.
 Security doors and bars may be placed on the interior of the home.
 The Committee shall consider the approval of screen doors under the following standards and criteria.